-Looming over all this: Sacramento just re-signed Harrison Barnes for $85 million over five years ($17 million annually).
+Looming over all this: Sacramento just re-signed Harrison Barnes for $85 million over four years ($21.25 million annually).

 The Kings also have set a precedent in talks with Hield based on the four-year, $85 million deal given to Harrison Barnes in the offseason, a deal league sources say the franchise has already expressed some remorse over due to its impact on contracts to come.
 A source close to the Kings denied that the team has had any remorse over the deal.

 It was bad enough when Rockets owner Tilman Ferttita openly griped about Chris Paul‘s contract.
 Ferttita hadn’t yet bought the team when Houston traded for Paul and maybe made agreed to future compensation.
 The Rockets fell short with Paul and were headed toward the downside of his deal – paying increasingly high salaries as he aged.

 But Sacramento signed Barnes this summer!
 He hasn’t even yet played a game on this contract!

 This getting out reflects poorly on the Kings.
 Maybe this is untrue, and they can deny it, though there’s a perception battle to show they’re finally run competently.
 I also wouldn’t be surprised if someone from Sacramento management said this when Hield’s side kept bringing up Barnes as precedent.

 Hield is much better than Barnes.
 But production isn’t the sole determinant of salary.
 Their situations are quite different.

 Barnes entered last offseason with a $25,102,512 player option.
 He could’ve exercised that and stuck on Sacramento’s books for a higher salary.
 He could’ve declined it and left as an unrestricted free agent.